johnwilliamsmithjr/STAT4106/README.md

 # STAT4106
 John W. Smith's teaching material for STAT4106 (Theoretical Statistics II)

 This material is designed for a second semester in statistical theory, for the advanced undergraduate or beginning graduate student.
-The lecture materials, found in the 'Lecture' directory were all created by me.
-Special thanks to Dr. Bill Woodall, who both graciously shared his lecture material with me and originally taught me this course.
+The lecture materials, found in the 'Lecture' directory were created by me, but not without inspiration.
+Special thanks to Dr. Bill Woodall, who both graciously shared his lecture material with me and originally taught me this course as an undergraduate many years ago.

 Topics covered include: